ideas-um/FAST/README.md

 FAST performs on- and off-design analysis of a user-prescribed aircraft on a user-prescribed mission profile.
 To run this tool, call the "Main" function with an aircraft specification function and a parametric mission profile.
 To do so, the user must:

 1. Prescribe their aircraft configuration via a function call.
-See any of the examples in the "AircraftSpecsPkg" folder.
+This can be achieved  by updating the example.m file provided in “AircraftSpecsPkg”.
+See this package for more instructions and examples.
 In the function, the user should:
     - Select whether an on-design (+1, sizing and performance) analysis or off-design (-1, performance only) analysis should be performed, which is the second argument in the call to "EAPAnalysis".
 This is controlled by the variable: "Aircraft.Settings.Analysis.Type".
 The default is +1 (sizing and performance) if this value is not provided.
     - Select the maximum number of iterations to be performed during the analysis.
 The value must be a positive integer and is controlled by the following variable: "Aircraft.Settings.Analysis.MaxIter".
 The default is 50 iterations.
     - Select whether or not the mission profile should be plotted after the analysis has been completed.
 This is controlled by the following variable: "Aircraft.Settings.Plotting".
 The default is 0 (no plotting).